christian-marie/mesos-dns/docs/docs/naming.md

 |				   |yes | yes  	|{task}.framework.domain       | di-port   | container-ip |
 |_{task}._{proto}.framework.slave.domain |n/a | n/a |{task}.framework.slave.domain | host-port | slave-ip |

+# PTR records (Experimental, Reverse DNS)

+Mesos-DNS can behave as an authorative server for the ip6.arpa and the in-addr.arpa zones, providing reverse DNS resolution in the form of PTR records for non-ambiguous task records.

+This is enabled with the `reversednson` configuration option.

 ## Other Records

 Mesos-DNS generates a few special records: